 - Ristorante di Canaletto

 Food options at Tokyo DisneySea are more than simply burgers, fries, hot dogs, and popcorn (although the popcorn is delicious!)
 A variety of well-themed restaurants are available for your dining pleasure!

 New York Deli is a counter service restaurant which serves delicious sandwiches in the American Waterfront.
 The theming is incredible along with the food offerings.
 The Mile High Sandwich is highly recommended!

 Casbah Food Court is another counter service restaurant in the Arabian Coast.
 Themed after Aladdin, this restaurant is stunningly themed and has two areas for dining.
-One area is themed as “royalty” and the other as “peasants”.
+One area is royalty-themed while the other is peasants-themed.
 Keeping to the theme, they serve Japanese-style Indian Curry.